maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - This architecture is used for balancing computation time with performance because the one-model-fits-all approach is not very good as if something is easy you don't want the same complex model working on it as you did a more difficult problem and visa versa
-- A meta controller learns to optimize a seq of imagined internal simulations (aka its model based)
+- A meta controller learns to optimize a seq of imagined internal simulations (i.e. its model based)
     - So this learns to plan using a model in an imagination sort of way
 - There are experts and a controller, the controller produces a control (policy) through the help of experts that eval the current control